KonTheCat/blog2/src/content/where-is-invocationid.md

 featured: false
 ---

-# Where is InvocationId in Azure Function PowerShell v2?

 Short version:
 For the v1 runtime, there is a nice document that describes where this is. [https://github.com/Azure/azure-functions-host/wiki/Retrieving-information-about-the-currently-running-function](https://github.com/Azure/azure-functions-host/wiki/Retrieving-information-about-the-currently-running-function)
 For the v2 runtime, there was no such luck.
 After looking at the environment variables and just the variables available when running the function I found it under $TriggerMetadata.InvocationId.